 Vaccine court myths – huge payouts

-Let’s look at the facts – according to the latest report from the NVICP, 5,362 petitions were filed in the vaccine court to compensate for vaccine injuries since the beginning of the NVICP system in 1989.
-Of those claims, 3,626 were compensated for a total of US$2.225 billion.
+Let’s look at the facts – according to the latest report (1 November 2022) from the NVICP, 21,581 petitions were filed in the vaccine court to compensate for vaccine injuries since the beginning of the NVICP system in 1989.
+Of those claims, 9,254 were compensated for a total of US$4.911 billion.

-During those 10 years, over 3.1 billion doses of covered vaccines were distributed in the USA – using real math, this means just a bit over 0.00011% of vaccine doses were compensated by the NVICP.
+During that time period of 1989 until today, around 9.0 billion doses of covered vaccines were distributed in the USA — using real math, this means just a bit over 0.00010% of vaccine doses given in the USA were compensated by the NVICP.
 Therefore, one of the easiest systems to establish and get compensated for “vaccine injuries,” one that heavily favors the plaintiffs, pays compensation for vaccine damages 1 in a million times.
-Moreover, those claims should be averaged over 3.1 billion doses, which results in only $0.72 in claims per vaccine dose.
+Moreover, those claims should be averaged over 9 billion doses, which results in only $0.55 in claims per vaccine dose.

-And if you’re going to throw the $2.225 billion in claims in our faces, please look at it again from the totality of vaccine doses given — it’s infinitesimal.
+And if you’re going to throw the $4.911 billion in claims in our faces, please look at it again from the totality of vaccine doses given — it’s infinitesimal.
 Vaccines are demonstrably safe.

 Vaccine court myths – autism again